Alix of Hesse and by Rhine, Alexandra Feodorovna, Empress of All Russia

 In 1878, most of the family became ill with diphtheria.
 Sadly, Alix’s younger sister, May, succumbed to the illness, followed a few weeks later by their mother, Princess Alice.
 Queen Victoria stepped in to serve as a surrogate mother to the children, managing nearly every detail of their lives.

 In 1884, Alix went to St. Petersburg, Russia to attend the wedding of her sister Princess Elisabeth of Hesse and by Rhine and Grand Duke Sergei Alexandrovich of Russia.
 Also in attendance was the groom’s nephew Tsesarevich Nicholas Alexandrovich, the heir of Alexander III, Emperor of All Russia.
 It was at this wedding that Alix and Nicholas first met.
 The two were second cousins through their mutual great-grandparents, Ludwig II, Grand Duke of Hesse and by Rhine and his wife Wilhelmine of Baden.
-It would be five years later, while Alix was visiting her sister in Russia, that the two would fall in love.
+Five years later, while Alix was visiting her sister in Russia, Alix and Nicholas fell in love.

 Engagement photo of Alix and Nicholas, 1894.
 Source: Wikipedia

 Sadly, in the fall of 1894, Nicholas’ father fell ill.
-Sensing that there was not much time left, Alexander III instructed Nicholas to send for Alix, who arrived on October 22nd.
+Sensing he was dying, Alexander III instructed Nicholas to send for Alix, who arrived on October 22.
 Despite his ailing health, Emperor Alexander III insisted on greeting her in full uniform and gave her his blessing.
-Alexander III died just ten days later, leaving the 26-year-old Nicholas as the new Emperor of All Russia.
-The following day, Alix was received into the Orthodox Church, taking the name Grand Duchess Alexandra Feodorovna.
-Nicholas initially wanted to marry immediately, even before his father’s funeral, in a private ceremony.
-However, he was convinced that as Emperor, he should marry in St. Petersburg with at least some of the pomp and ceremony that was traditional in the Russian Imperial Family.
+Emperor Alexander III died on November 1, 1894, leaving Nicholas as the new Emperor Nicholas II.
+The following day, Alix was received into the Russian Orthodox Church and was given the name Grand Duchess Alexandra Feodorovna.
+Although originally planning to marry the following spring, the wedding was quickly arranged and the couple married on November 26, 1894, in the Grand Church of the Winter Palace.
+The young princess from Darmstadt was now Empress of All the Russians.

 The wedding of Nicholas and Alexandra, painting by Laurits Tuxen.
 Source: Wikipedia

 Having had four daughters, Alexandra felt great pressure to provide an heir.
 Finally, in 1904, she gave birth to a son, Alexei.
 However, it would soon become apparent that she was a carrier of hemophilia, and her young son was a sufferer.
-This would cause great pain to the Empress, and great measures were taken to protect him from harm and to hide the illness from the people.
-When it eventually became public knowledge, it led to more dislike for the Empress, with many of the Russian people blaming her for the heir’s illness.
+This would cause great pain to Alexandra, and great measures were taken to protect him from harm and to hide the illness from the people.
+When it eventually became public knowledge, it led to more dislike for Alexandra, with many Russian people blaming her for the heir’s illness.
 See Unofficial Royalty: Hemophilia in Queen Victoria’s Descendants.

 During World War I, in March 1917, Nicholas was forced to abdicate.
 The family was held under house arrest first at the Alexander Palace at Tsarskoe Selo and later in Tobolsk in Siberia.
 Following the Bolshevik Revolution in 1917, they were moved to the Ipatiev House in Yekaterinburg.
 It was here on the morning of July 17, 1918, that the family was brought to a room in the basement and assassinated.
 Their bodies were initially thrown down a mine, then retrieved and hastily buried.